Red Spider Lilies and Yellow Butterflies are common in the Carolinas during the beginning of the autumn months following the fall equinox. |

 This afternoon while I was cutting my lawn -- for what will thankfully be one of the last times for this year -- I had to leave one little patch of my yard uncut to preserve the newly sprouted Red Spider Lilies (Lycoris radiata) that sprout up every late September and early October here.

-Outside of the American Southland, the Red Spider Lily is often commonly called the Schoolhouse Lily because it blooms when school has started.
+Outside of the American Southland, the red spider lily is often commonly called the Schoolhouse Lily because it blooms when school has started.
 Other names for this fall flower include: Red Magic Lily, Corpse Flower, Resurrection Lily, and the Equinox Flower.

-Like the dreaded Kudzu vine, the Red Spider Lily is not native to the South, but rather comes from eastern Asia.
-Its believed that one Captain William Willis Roberts (1822-1875), a Southern-born botanist from New Bern, North Carolina and friend of explorer Commodore Matthew Perry of the U.S Navy, first introduced the plant to America sometime around 1854; bringing three bulbs home from Japan and gifting them to his young sister-in-law, Lavinia Ellis Cole Roberts (1833-1923), for her extensive New Bern garden.
+Its believed that the red spider lily was introduced to America by Captain William Willis Roberts (1822-1875), a Southern-born botanist from New Bern, North Carolina and friend of explorer Commodore Matthew Perry of the U.S Navy.
+Roberts -- then a First Lieutenant in the U.S Navy -- first introduced the plant to America sometime around 1854; bringing three bulbs home from Japan and gifting them to his young sister-in-law, Lavinia Ellis Cole Roberts (1833-1923), for her extensive New Bern garden.

-Captain William W. Roberts served in the United States Navy from 1839-1860 when he resigned following the secession of North Carolina at the start of the War Between the States (1861-1865) and took a commission in the Confederate States Navy (CSN) serving as a Lieutenant on three ships -- CSS Charleston, CSS Albemarle, and the CSS Torpedo -- from 1861-1865.
-Today his grave, located in his native New Bern, North Carolina, has Red Spider Lilies that grow every autumn around his grave marker, a beautiful tribute to the man who introduced this plant to America.
+Captain William W. Roberts served in the United States Navy from 1839-1860 when he resigned following the secession of North Carolina at the start of the War Between the States (1861-1865) and took a commission in the Confederate States Navy (CSN) serving as a Lieutenant on three ships -- CSS Charleston, CSS Albemarle, and the CSS Torpedo on the James River near the end of the war.

 The following are the photos I took of the small patch of Red Spider Lilies under the tree in my front yard: